HenSch90/SiD/Modul_Grundprogramm.md

 fo:

 tr: GOTO A_2 IF dnatdeu==1
-    GOTO A_3 IF if dnatdeu=0 AND dnatausl=1
+    GOTO A_3 IF dnatdeu=0 AND dnatausl=1
-    zofar:transition target="A_5" condition="!dnatdeu.value and !dnatausl.value"

-hi:

-kh:

-fv:

-hv:

-fo:

-tr:
+    GOTO A_5 IF !dnatdeu.value and !dnatausl.value

 hi:

 \------------------------------------------------------------